 GRAND COUNTY, Colo.
 (KDVR) — The Williams Fork Fire started Friday, August 14th, in Grand County.
-As of Sunday, it had burned 12,850 acres.
+As of Wednesday, it had burned more than 14,000 acres.
 Find the latest updates on the fire below:

 While cooler temperatures are expected through Tuesday, strong winds and low humidity are expected over the comings days.
 This could lead to changes in fire behavior.